anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A little knowledge that acts is worth infinitely more than much knowledge that is idle.
+Quote: Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.

-By: Kahlil Gibran
+By: Marcus Aurelius